 Here’s where you can find out the next important date(s) on the biblical calendar.
-2019 biblical calendar events
+2020 upcoming biblical calendar events

 Hanukkah will begin at sundown December 22, 2019 and end at sundown on December 30.
 Here is a Hanukkah blog from last year if you want to check out some amazing symbolism and connections.
 Just remember the dates listed for Hanukkah in that blog will be from last year.